-Fig. 43: Uncompiled Changes Indicator
+Fig. 49: Uncompiled Changes Indicator

-Choosing which Rules to activate
+3.13.3 Choosing which Rules to activate

 It is not advised to enable all available rules on an asset.
 We suggest to start with all "critical" and then advance to all "high" rules.
 We already provide a default ruleset for those two levels for you to use.
-"Medium" rules should not be enabled in bulk or "low"/"informational" at all .
-Single medium rules, which increase an organization's detection coverage and do not trigger a bigger number of false positives can be added to the active configuration, but should be tested rule by rule.
+"Medium" rules should not be enabled in bulk, and "low"/"informational" at all .
+Single medium rules, which increase an organization's detection coverage and do not trigger a bigger number of false positives, can be added to the active configuration, but should be tested rule by rule.